nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/dev-tools.md

   - JS in the browser - type in any JS and watch it go
   - Any console.logs you put in print here
   - When you have stopped your code execution (see [Debugging](#debugging)), you can print out the values of your javascript variables here.
+  - PRO TIP: You can toggle the JS console pane while in other panels by clicking `esc`.

 ### Sources Panel
-- Where the pros debug their code.
+- Where the pros debug their code. (again, see [Debugging](#debugging))
   - Allows you to open any JS/CSS file and see the code in it
   - You can place breakpoints so you don’t need to put in debuggers/console.logs
   - At each breakpoint you can see what variables are in your DOM